A day in the life of a Speech Pathologist

 2:00 – 3:00 pm

 I head back to Bentley as it’s time for my monthly catch up with my Clinical Supervisor.
 It’s company policy that we meet monthly with both our Team Leader and our Clinical Supervisor.
-Although we work in a multidisciplinary team and support from each other daily, this structured supervision is a great time to talk about difficult situations and the sometimes tricky task of helping clients achieve their goals.
+Although we work in a multidisciplinary team and support from each other daily, this structured supervision is a great time to talk about difficult situations and the sometimes tricky task of helping customers achieve their goals.

 3:00 – 4:30 pm

 I have the afternoon to catch up in the office.
-I complete my notes for the days’ appointments, catch up on emails, then complete the referrals for my client who requires mealtime support.
-I return calls to clients and spend some time with our administration team sorting out my appointments for the next school term.
+I complete my notes for the days’ appointments, catch up on emails, then complete the referrals for my customer who requires mealtime support.
+I return calls to customers and spend some time with our administration team sorting out my appointments for the next school term.
 Usually, I’ll spend the afternoon trying to prepare for the next day, but as today was such a busy day, I didn’t get the chance.

 Speech Pathology is a wonderfully varied role that allows you to care for people with a variety of challenges in a variety of settings.
 It calls on your skills to communicate, be creative, resourceful, friendly and caring.
 You also need to be organised and capable of problem-solving on the fly!
 Every day is a learning curve, but with a supportive team and consistent professional development opportunities, it is the most rewarding job out there!